• Skip to primary navigation

 How to cope with PTSD from a car crash

-Post-traumatic stress disorder, or PTSD, is a condition that stems from witnessing or being the victim of a violent event or other traumatic experience.
-In the past, PTSD was not widely understood, but today, it’s recognized that as much as 8 percent of the population in the United States is suffering from the condition at any given time.
+Post-traumatic stress disorder is a condition that stems from witnessing or being the victim of a violent event or other trauma.
+In the past, PTSD wasn’t widely understood, but today it’s recognized that as much as 6% of the population in the United States is suffering from the condition at any given time.
+PTSD from accidents might be one of the most common forms this takes, and the consequences can last a lifetime.

 Understanding what PTSD is

-Because our understanding of PTSD is still being developed, we’re still finding new common sources and triggers for the condition, and one that has continued to crop up in research and treatment is car accidents.
-There are thousands of people who have anxiety about driving (or even riding in) a motor vehicle because of a severe accident in their past that may have resulted in physical injuries.
-We’ll also be talking about the other side of the event: emergency first responders who frequently are the first people on the scene at catastrophic car accidents and other fatal and life-threatening events.
+Because our understanding of PTSD is still developing, we’re still finding new common sources and triggers for the condition, including car accidents.
+Thousands of people have anxiety about driving (or even riding in) a motor vehicle because of a severe accident in their past that may have caused physical injuries.
+We’ll also discuss the other side of the event: emergency first responders who provide help at catastrophic car accidents and other fatal and life-threatening events.

 Understanding the Ways PTSD Can Manifest